thinkst/canarytools-docs/docs/canarytokens/actions.md

         required: true
         type: string
         description: AWS Secret Access Key (this is not stored on the Console and is only used for the duration of the operation)
+      - name: aws_session_token
+        required: false
+        type: string
+        description: AWS Session Token.
+Required when using temporary AWS authentication (this is not stored on the Console and is only used for the duration of the operation)
       - name: aws_region
         required: true